TempUserIdk18/OreoLib/Documentation.md

 ### Switching the font.
 You can now switch fonts.
 Below is an example of switching fonts.
+Will not apply to buttons and other elements!
 ```lua
 Window:SetFont(Enum.Font.Arcade)
 ```